Close

 • Quick and easy to implement

-• Compatible with existing stable spaces
+• Compatible within existing stable spaces

-• A cheap, low-cost solution
+• A low-cost and sustainable solution

-• Require minimal staff effort
+• Require minimal staff time or effort

 Literature Review: Potential Interventions

-When designing a behavior change intervention, it's crucial to start with a review of existing scientific literature, to ensure the approach is grounded in proven effectiveness.
-My desk research revealed a surprising gap: there were few empirical studies specifically addressing the adoption of horse safety practices, teaching horseback riding skills, or trail riding.
+My research revealed a surprising gap: there were few empirical studies specifically addressing the adoption of horse safety practices, teaching horseback riding skills, or trail riding.
+Consequently, I explored findings from the athletic safety and skill training literature to broaden my understanding and inform the intervention.

 horseback riding helmet laying in the dirt